 - 1. The sensor probes, which come in hundreds of different varieties of sensor instruments in the form of a USB stick, with both male and female ports; and - 2.
-The main hardware gateway, a small cell phone size device with integrated circuits.
+The main hardware gateway, which is a small cell phone size device with integrated circuits.

-This device is intended to connect up to 2.5 kilometers of sensor instruments, and integrate data using embedded software to display the data and all analytics onto a digital screen (desktop or mobile displays) using multiple types of wireless connections (i.e., Wi-Fi, Bluetooth, 3G and 4G).
+This device is intended to connect up to 2,500 sensor instruments, and integrate data using embedded software to display the data and all analytics onto a digital screen (desktop or mobile displays) using multiple types of wireless connections (i.e., Wi-Fi, Bluetooth, 3G and 4G).
 Most types of probes can connect to the hardware.
 If the sensor size is bigger than the standard probe size, it is possible to simply use a USB cable to connect the probe and the hub.
 All data and analytics are displayed on a single screen, with tools that record and keep track of all measurements, and sort and display analytic information in easy to read charts.

-The Ubiquitor is a general platform that collects data in real time, up to 100hz per second, and thus is intended to be adapted to many industry uses.
+The Ubiquitor is a general platform that collects data in real time, up to 100hz per second, and thus is intended to be adapted to many industrial uses.

 The Ubiquitor is a multipurpose wireless intelligent sensor device that will be intended to achieve universal compatibility.
 Currently, the Ubiquitor device could simultaneously accommodate more than 256 different types of sensor heads.
 Users could use their smartphones to simultaneously operate and monitor over 256 kinds of sensor readings.
-With Perfecular's technology, users only need to obtain the sensor heads, facilitating ease and convenience of use.
+With Perfecular Inc.'s technology, users only need to obtain the sensor heads, facilitating ease and convenience of use.
 Using a smartphone, users can collect and analyze data in real time.
-We have not yet started research and development of a second generation Ubiquitor device, but once we demonstrate the market for this product we intend to begin such research and development.
+We have not yet started research and development of a second generation Ubiquitor device, but once we demonstrate the market for this product intend to begin such research and development.
+Currently our research and development is focused on concepts we can implement in the current generation Ubiquitor device.